graphcommerce-org/graphcommerce/.changeset/silver-eggs-notice.md

 '@graphcommerce/magento-wishlist': patch
 ---

-skip mergeGuestWishlist if there is no guest wishlist
+mergeGuestWishlist would be called if there weren't any products in the guest wishlist